 WordPress Login for First-Time

-If you’ve just freshly installed WordPress blog on the cloud server, and confused how to log in WordPress.
+If you’ve just installed a WordPress blog on the cloud server and are confused about how to log in to WordPress.
 Just follow the below steps:

 - Access the wp-admin folder in the web browser, like: